28th Infantry Division (United States): 2nd Brigade Combat Team

 The division's 2nd Infantry Brigade Combat Team (2/28 BCT) was mobilized in January 2005.
 2/28 BCT consisted of approximately 4,000 National Guardsmen from over 30 states and was commanded by COL John L. Gronski.
 Over 2,000 of the soldiers were from the Pennsylvania Army National Guard.
 Other states that contributed large units included Vermont, Utah, Michigan, Kentucky, New Jersey and Nebraska.
 2/28 BCT conducted its post-mobilization training at Camp Shelby, MS. The soldiers were trained in full spectrum operations and received additional equipment.

-In May 2005, 2nd Brigade soldiers trained at the National Training Center at Fort Irwin, CA to prepare for their upcoming mission in Iraq due to start in July 2005.

-In late June and early July 2005, 2nd Brigade soldiers began deploying to the Al Anbar Governorate and were under the command of the 2nd Marine Division through February 2006 and then were under command of 1st Marine Expeditionary Force Forward through June 2006.
+In May 2005, 2nd Brigade (2/28 BCT) soldiers trained at the National Training Center at Fort Irwin, CA to prepare for their upcoming mission in Iraq due to start in July 2005.
+In late June and early July 2005, 2nd Brigade soldiers began deploying to the Al Anbar Governorate and were under the command of the 2nd Marine Division through February 2006 and then were under command of I Marine Expeditionary Force Forward through June 2006.

-The 2/28 BCT received a 'transfer of authority' for its area of operations (AO) in central Al Anbar Province in July 2005.
+The 2nd Brigade received a 'transfer of authority' for its area of operations (AO) in central Al Anbar Province in July 2005.
 The area of operations was very large, but 2/28 BCT focused operations along the Euphrates River Valley from Ramadi to Al Habbaniyah, about 22 miles (35 kilometers) to the east.
-Ramadi was the 2/28 BCT main effort for the following reasons: 1) The capital of Al Anbar province and home to the provincial governor and government center; 2) large urban area with a population of approximately 400,000 Iraqi citizens; 3) Al-Qaeda in Iraq focused on the area.
+Ramadi was the brigade main effort for the following reasons: 1) The capital of Al Anbar province and home to the provincial governor and government center; 2) large urban area with a population of approximately 400,000 Iraqi citizens; 3) Al-Qaeda in Iraq focused on the area.
 The Ramadi area was known as one of the most violent and dangerous areas in Iraq.